-Coin-sized objects will be detected up to 10" deep.
-The 6-segment graphic indicator is calibrated to coin-sized objects.
+Coin-sized objects will be detected up to 9" deep.
+The 3-segment graphic indicator is calibrated to coin-sized objects.

-Objects other than coins will still register on the 6-segment depth scale, but the depth indication will be relative.
-For example, all 6 segments illuminated could indicate a coin buried 10" deep, but could also be a very large object several feet deep.
-Use the Depth Indicator in conjunction with the Target Category Icons and the aid of Pinpoint to gain more information about the buried target.
+Objects other than coins will still register on the 3-segment depth scale, but the depth indication will be relative.
+For example, all 3 segments illuminated could indicate a coin buried 9" deep, but could also be a very large object several feet deep.
+Use the Depth Indicator in conjunction with the Target Category Icons to gain more information.